suchiashok/paradigm-capital-case-study/README.md

 # Paradigm Capital Case Study

-This project showcases a dashboard with various pages, including a **home page**, **client dashboard**, and **trade dashboard**.
-Below are the instructions for setting up the project locally, as well as details on the pages and features of the app.
+This project showcases a dashboard with various pages, including a **home page**, **client dashboard**, **trade dashboard**, and **each client's individual trade details**.
+Below are the instructions for setting up the project locally, and instructions to view the deployed app.

 ## Pages Overview